Best Examples of Black Friday Emails To Inspire Your Own

 • Give 50% off for the entire stock but only for 24 hours on a specific day.

 An example of copy creating a sense of urgency.
-Source: Really Good Emails
+Source: MailCharts

-Timers deserve special attention — they are a simple but powerful e-commerce technology that stimulates people to make a purchase.
-Looking at a timer, a person feels like time is running out.
-To avoid missing the opportunity, they click on the “buy” button, and the results can be impressive.
+Timers deserve special attention since they are a simple but powerful e-commerce technology that stimulates people to make a purchase.
+Looking at a timer, one feels like the clock is literally ticking away.
+To avoid missing the opportunity, people click on the CTA button, and the results can be impressive.
 Adestra describes a case study of how adding a timer to an email got it a 171% higher click-to-open rate and a 400% higher conversion rate.

 A Black Friday email with a timer